eilamshapira/eilamshapira.github.io/_news/VATAT_scholarship.md

 related_posts: false
 ---

-I selected to receive the VATAT Scholarship for Outstanding PhD Students in Data Science!
+I have been selected to receive the VATAT (Council for Higher Education in Israel) Scholarship for Outstanding PhD Students in Data Science!